coutinhoa/event-driven-architecture/README.md

 The microservices are Shopping Cart, Order, User and Warehouse.

-1. When a user makes a purchase, the shopping cart service communicates with the warehouse service, using gRPC, in order to understand if there are enough items available.
-If there are enough items in the warehouse the purchase will go through and the available items in the warehouse will be reduced.
-Otherwise, the user will get an error.
+1. When a user makes a purchase, the shopping cart service communicates with the warehouse service, using gRPC, in order to understand if there are enough items available and the price of the items to calculate the total.
+If there aren't enough items in the warehouse the user will get an error.
-2. When a purchase is finalized an order is created through a kafka event.
+2. Otherwise the purchase is finalized an order is created through a kafka event.
-3. The order service communicates with the warehouse (using gRPC) in order to know the price of each purchased item and calculates the total.
+3. The warehouse is listening to the shopinng cart topic and in case an order is created the available items are going to be updated.
 4. When a user is deleted, the orders of that user will also be deleted through a kafka event.

 <img width="659" alt="event-driven-architecture" src="https://github.com/coutinhoa/event-driven-architecture/assets/104270514/fe60f56f-334f-4e3d-a7dc-965a3bc11857">

 **Usage**